5. |

 Structure

-is no visual indication of when the descent changes from steps to
+seriously, there is no visual indication of when the descent

-slope.
-In poor light, or for people not familiar with the
+changes from steps to slope.
+In poor light, or for people not

-ramps begin.
-Anyone stepping unwarily onto a ramp would
+indicating where the ramps begin.
+Anyone stepping unwarily

-tumble down to the beach, or possibly even onto the rocks at the
+onto a ramp would tumble down to the beach, or possibly even onto

-side.
-I would be amazed if this has not happened in the past.
+the rocks at the side.
+I would be amazed if this has not

-It could lead to serious injury, and to liability of the
+happened in the past.
+It could lead to serious injury, and to

-Council’s part.
+liability of the Council’s part.

-the placing of thousands of tons of rocks on the seaward face.
+by the placing of thousands of tons of rocks on the seaward face.

 I think this has done its job, but over the years some